Displaying 151 - 158 of 158.

 A report produced during migration of registrations from transitional registers to the PPS Register.
 The verification report verifies which registrations were successfully to the PPS Register and those which were not successfully migrated.

-A document confirming the details of a registration on the PPS Register to the SPG's address for service.
+A document confirming the details of a registration on the Personal Property Securities Register (PPSR), which is automatically generated by the PPSR and sent to the secured party’s address for service.

-Secured parties should ensure that the details on the verification statement received are correct, since certain mistakes will mean that the registration is ineffective.
+It confirms the details of a registration and may need to be given by the secured party to the grantor.
+Secured parties should ensure that the details on the verification statement received are correct.
+Some mistakes will mean that the registration is ineffective.

 If a motor vehicle has a VIN, then a registration or a search for that motor vehicle on the PPSR should be made against that VIN.